JackSlater777/ForVeeam/Task2/README.md

 For example, to run the program, paste into the command line:

 cd <path_to_task2_folder>
-python copying_files.py 120 logs.txt
+python run.py 60 logs.txt

 where:
-- copying_files.py - main file
+- run.py - main file
-- 120 - the synchronization interval (in minutes)
+- 60 - the synchronization interval (in seconds)
 - logs.txt - log file